Box Jellyfish - Thailand's 10-Year Trek

 It took four years for self-funded locals on Koh Mak with advice from government to design, construct and install vinegar stations on the island - the first in South-East Asia.
 It has taken many more years for the gradual roll-out of similar across other islands including Koh Samui and Phuket.
 It took nine years to develop and instal a locally designed and constructed prevention net on Koh Samui.
 It took nine years to formally identify one of the main box jellyfish responsible for deaths and serious stings in Thailand.

 While the sting of the Kingdom's Chironex indrasaksajiae Sucharitakul sp. is one of nature's fastest cellular mechanisms that can kill in a minute or two, there are many things in Thailand that take time.
-Over the years there have been plenty of positives, much trial and error, but the fact that box jellyfish remain in the spotlight for decision-makers and bean-counters, means they're also in the frame for visitors and locals who can make a choice based on the risk and their safety.
+Over the years there have been plenty of positives, much trial and error, but the fact that box jellyfish remain in the spotlight for decision-makers and bean-counters, means they're also in the frame for visitors and locals who can make a choice based on the risk and their own personal safety.

 The Thai's have formed strong partnerships with international experts and other overseas vested interests mainly in the Western Pacific region.
 There are numerous working groups in regular communication, sharing data and gathering annually in various areas of box jellyfish research.
 Their understanding of the science is growing along with their ability to independently address the issues.